Table of Contents

 - joint redness.

 This usually affects a single joint.
 The pain is typically severe, reflecting the severity of inflammation in the joint.
-The affected joint is often very sensitive to touch to the point that some people with gout attacks experience pain from something as simple as pulling the bedsheets over the affected area.
+The affected joint is often very sensitive to touch to the point that some people with gout attacks experience pain from something as simple as pulling the bedsheets over the inflamed joint.
+The affected joint becomes swollen.
+The medical term for excessive fluid in a joint is a "joint effusion."

-Gout frequently affects joints in the lower extremities.
-The most typical location for gout to occur is the big toe.
-Podagra is the medical term for a gout attack in the big toe.
+Gout frequently involves joints in the lower extremities.
+The classic location for gout to occur is the big toe.
+Podagra is the medical term for inflammation at the base of the big toe.
 Gout can also affect the foot, knee, ankle, elbow, wrist, hands, or nearly any joint in the body.
 When gout is more severe or longstanding, multiple joints may be affected at the same time.
+This causes pain and joint stiffness in multiple joints.